wagslane/blog/content/posts/kanban-vs-scrum.md

 * **Engineers are happier and more productive.** Engineers like to see the code they’ve worked on be deployed and get used by people.
 With long release cycles, it takes longer to get that dopamine hit.
 Easy and frequent deployments to production make happy engineers, and happy engineers stick around.
 * **Higher code quality.** If we think of each deployment as the code going through the car wash then it makes sense that more frequent and easy deploys will keep the codebase cleaner.
 I have a couple of small refactors I want to get in, is it worth it if I have to wait two weeks to get them merged in?
 By then I will likely have a merge conflict or two.

-## No Required Roles
+## No required roles

 Scrum has a product owner, a project manager (dubbed the scrum master), and a development team.
 Kanban has team members.
-There actually isn’t much to say here other than [hands-off project managers](https://qvault.io/misc/managers-code/) are a mistake.
+There actually isn’t much to say here other than what I've already said about [hands-off project managers](https://qvault.io/misc/managers-code/) being a mistake.

-My main criticism of the way many Scrum teams are organized is that the person who’s responsible for timelines doesn’t have the product knowledge to know why we are working on y next, or the technical knowledge to understand why x is taking so long.
+My main criticism of the way many Scrum teams are organized is that the person who is responsible for timelines often doesn’t have the product knowledge or technical chops to understand what's going on.
+They should know why we are working on a certain feature or bug next and ideally even have the technical knowledge to understand why all of this coding stuff is taking so long.

 ## Estimates

-In Kanban, we don’t take estimates as seriously as most Scrum teams do.
-I’m not sure if this is actually a Kanban vs Scrum idea – but I’ll say what I personally think on the subject.
+When I work, I don’t take estimates as seriously as most Scrum teams do.
+I’m not sure if this is actually a Kanban vs Scrum idea – but I'll give you my personal 2 cents.

 Estimates are a necessary component of running a business.
-We need to have an idea of how long a feature will take to release.
+We need to have an idea of how soon we can have a feature in customer's hands.
 If we’ve concluded a feature can add $150,000 of revenue each year, that may be great if it takes 2 weeks to get it out the door, but is a horrible time investment if it will take 2 years to complete.

 My opinions with estimates are the following: